DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 Note: You should be able to use the Stack class unaltered; just change the typedef declaration so that Item is type customer instead of unsigned long.

-??? note "Code - prototypes"
+??? note "Code - Prototypes"
     <!--codeinclude-->
     [](../exercises/chapter10/ch10_5_buisness.h)
     <!--/codeinclude-->

-??? note "Code - methods"
+??? note "Code - Methods"
     <!--codeinclude-->
     [](../exercises/chapter10/ch10_5_buisness.cpp)
     <!--/codeinclude-->

-??? note "Code - program"
+??? note "Code - Program"
     <!--codeinclude-->
     [](../exercises/chapter10/ch10_5.cpp)
     <!--/codeinclude-->